Democrats, Republicans lob complaints in Nevada Senate race

-LAS VEGAS (AP) — A tight race for a Nevada Senate seat held by Republican Dean Heller has led to a spate of ethics complaints filed by Democrats and the GOP in recent months.
+LAS VEGAS (AP) — A tight race for a Nevada Senate seat held by Republican Dean Heller has led to a spate of ethics complaints filed by Democrats and the GOP in recent months, with the latest objection filed against the senator Friday over a photo used in campaign materials.

-The latest complaint filed Friday by the Nevada Democratic Party with the U.S. Senate ethics committee alleges that a Heller campaign website and email improperly used a photo taken by a government staffer of the senator speaking at a 2014 Senate committee hearing on Veterans Affairs.
+The Nevada Democratic Party filed a complaint with the U.S. Senate ethics committee Friday alleging that a Heller campaign website and email improperly used a photo taken by a government staffer of the senator speaking at a 2014 Senate committee hearing on Veterans Affairs.

-Democrats argue the photo is a government resource and is barred under Senate rules from being used for campaign purposes.
+Democrats called use of the photo “sloppy and unethical” in their complaint, arguing that a photo taken by a government staffer is a government resource and is barred under Senate rules and federal law from being used for campaign purposes.

+It’s the party’s fifth complaint filed since October against Heller, the only Republican Senator in the country running for re-election in a state won by Democrat Hillary Clinton in 2016.
+Heller is considered the most vulnerable GOP senator running this year and is expected to face a tough challenge in November from Democratic U.S. Rep. Jacky Rosen, who represents Nevada’s third congressional district.

 Most Read Nation & World Stories